Russia raises rates in emergency move as ruble collapses

 The outlook for Russia’s economy has darkened considerably since the summer as capital flight has soared due to broad-based risk aversion to Russian assets and sanctions restricting Russian companies’ access to international capital markets.

-The central bank early on Tuesday also increased the maximum volume of foreign currency it provides to Russian banks via its foreign-exchange repurchase agreement auctions for 28 days to $5 billion from $1.5 billion.

-It said that in order to strengthen the efficiency of monetary policy, loans secured by non-marketable assets or guarantees for two to 549 days would be provided at a floating interest rate.

-The central bank now says the economy is likely to contract in annual terms early next year and that it could shrink by around 4.5 percent in 2015 as a whole if oil prices average $60 a barrel.
+The central bank now says the economy is likely to contract in annual terms early next year.

-Russia’s economy still depends in large measure on sales of oil and gas, which account for about two-thirds of exports, despite liberal policymakers calling for structural economic reform for years.

-That means swings in global oil prices have a significant impact on Russia’s balance of payments, and therefore the rouble exchange rate.

-Former Finance Minister Alexei Kudrin wrote on Twitter on Tuesday that the ruble’s slide was also due to a lack of trust in the Russian government’s economic policies.

-Investors took Tuesday’s rate hike as positive, saying it showed the central bank’s defence of the currency had teeth.
+Investors took the rate hike as positive, saying it showed the central bank’s defence of the currency had teeth.

 “This is definitely a step in the right direction.
 The real interest rate right now is significantly positive, 7 to 8 percent,” said Jorge Mariscal, chief investment officer for emerging markets at UBS Wealth Management in New York.

-“This should make it more difficult to short (the rouble).
-I think it shows they are really concerned about the speed of the decline in the rouble.”
+“This should make it more difficult to short (the ruble).
+I think it shows they are really concerned about the speed of the decline in the ruble.”

-Reporting by Katya Golubkova and Alexander Winning in Moscow, Daniel Bases in New York and Cecile Lefort in Sydney; Editing by Leslie Adler, Toni Reinhold and Lisa Shumaker
+Reporting by Katya Golubkova and Alexander Winning in Moscow and Daniel Bases in New York; Editing by Leslie Adler, Toni Reinhold